 Step inside this lofty 130-year-old church in the charming town of Uraidla for woodfired pizzas, natural vino and – in winter – a rip-roaring fireplace.

-It’s owned by one of Australia’s biggest names in natural winemaking, Taras Ochota of Ochota Barrels.
-There’s a solid selection of his wines to choose from, plus some from his Basket Range neighbours.
+Co-founded by one of Australia’s biggest names in natural winemaking, Taras Ochota of Ochota Barrels (who sadly passed away in October, 2020), there’s naturally a solid selection of Ochota wines to choose from, plus some from nearby Basket Range neighbours.

 What the pizza menu lacks in length it makes up for in excellence: the Buzzbomb, with mild sopressa, mozzarella and chilli-infused honey, is a knockout.
 So is the banh mi-inspired pizza, loaded with cider-braised pork (including crackling) and pickled veggies.